czim/laravel-cms-models/documentation/ExportColumnStrategies/CommonStrategies.md

     ]
 ```

-## Stapler File Link
+## Paperclip File Link

-Displays a Stapler attribute as an URI to the uploaded file.
+Displays a Paperclip attribute as an URI to the uploaded file.

 ## Tag List